 - Heart vessel inflammation

 There is no known specific test for Kawasaki disease.
-The evaluation can squared in using the above signs and symptoms.
+The evaluation can be squared using the above signs and symptoms.

-2. Complete blood count can reveal any blood deficiencies.
+2. A complete blood count can reveal any blood deficiencies.

-3. Echocardiogram and electrocardiogram can also check the valves and other parts of the heart that may signal an infection.
+3. An echocardiogram and electrocardiogram can also check the valves and other parts of the heart that may signal an infection.
 It may also indicate myocarditis, pericarditis or any inflammation of the heart.

 4. Urinalysis can also reveal protein or pus cells.

 - Admission to the nearest hospital must be warranted.